tenwiseman/icinga2-remote-command-caller/README.md

  	executable(string) : full path name of the external command.
- 		For CMD, this should be wrapped in double quotes \" For PowerShell, this should be wrapped in single '
+ 		For CMD, this should be wrapped in double quotes \" For PowerShell, this should be wrapped in single quotes '

  	postexit(string) : the postexit script string, see below